MPLA: Formation

 The MPLA's core base includes the Ambundu ethnic group and the educated intelligentsia of the capital city, Luanda.
-The party formerly had links to European and Soviet communist parties, but is currently a full-member of the Socialist International grouping of social democratic parties.
+The party formerly had links to European and Soviet communist parties, but today is a full-member of the Socialist International grouping of social democratic parties.
 The armed wing of MPLA was the People's Armed Forces for the Liberation of Angola (FAPLA).
-The FAPLA later became the national armed forces of the country.
+The FAPLA later (1975–1991) became the national armed forces of the country when the MPLA took control of the government.

 In 1961, the MPLA joined the African Party for the Independence of Guinea and Cape Verde (PAIGC), its fraternal party in Guinea-Bissau and Cabo Verde, in direct combat against the Portuguese empire in Africa.
 The following year, the expanded umbrella group Conference of Nationalist Organizations of the Portuguese Colonies (CONCP) replaced FRAIN, adding FRELIMO of Mozambique and the CLSTP, forerunner of the Movement for the Liberation of São Tomé and Príncipe (MLSTP).

-In the early 1970s, the MPLA's guerrilla activities were more and more reduced, due to the counter-insurgency campaigns of the Portuguese military.
-At the same time, internal conflicts caused the movement to temporarily split up into three factions (Ala Presicencialista, Revolta Activa and Revolta do Leste) – a situation which was overcome in 1974/75, but scarred the party.
+In the early 1970s, the MPLA's guerrilla activities were reduced, due to the fierce counter-insurgency campaigns of the Portuguese military.
+At the same time, internal conflicts caused the movement to temporarily split into three factions (Ala Presidencialista or Presidentialist Wing, Revolta Activa or Active Revolt, and Revolta do Leste or Eastern Revolt).
+By 1974/75, this situation had been overcome with renewed cooperation, but it scarred the party.